NguyenDangXuanLinh/NewYorkBike-Rental-Trip-Time-Prediction-Model-GoogleBigQuery/README.md

  The public dataset has 2 BigQuery tables.
 The one used is `citybike_trips` table.
  - The `tripduration` is our label -- indicates the duration expressed in seconds if each bike rental.
- - Other fields are potntial features -- contains more than 58 million records.
+ - Other fields are potential features -- contains more than 58 million records.

 ## Methodology
 The project follows a standard machine learning pipeline, which includes the following steps: